hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 -------------------------------

 In order to configure a running validator, you must start the REST API application.
-Run the following command to start the rest api:
+Run the following command to start the REST API, if it hasn't already been started.

 .. code-block:: console